-2.5.
-Creativity and wellbeing
+2.5 Creativity and wellbeing

 You’ll explore three avenues for expressing creativity: tackling challenges in work contexts, experimenting with creative identity, and self-actualization.

-What is the relationship between well-being and creativity?
+What’s the relationship between well-being and creativity?
 How can you promote your well-being in different avenues of your creative life?

 • the ratio of positive and negative emotions you experience during a day;

-• the physical stamina.
+• physical stamina.

 Here, our focus is on choosing creativity as a strategy for living a life of purpose, meaning, and joy.
-In this sub-chapter, we’ll explore what it means to live with creativity and what is its impact on our subjective well-being.
+In this sub-chapter, we’ll explore what it means to live with creativity and its impact on our subjective well-being.

 Creative problem-solving and emotional awareness

-When the creative process is ongoing, positive emotions signal that the implementation of the solution goes well.
-By contrast, negative emotions tell that something is not quite all right, and more exploration is required.
-Overall, understanding and managing emotions that arise during the creative process are essential, so the emotions work in the service of original and useful outcomes.
+At the outset, negative emotions, like dissatisfaction and frustration, direct attention to the problems (Zhou & George, 2001).
+Once the creative process is underway, positive emotions help show when a solution works well, while negative emotions mean that something isn’t quite right and more exploration is needed.
+Overall, understanding and managing the emotions that arise during the creative process is essential to ensure that they work in the service of original and useful outcomes.

 Creative hobbies and well-being